 Werner Jauk (AT)

 Born 1953; assistant professor and lecturer in systematic musicology at the University of Graz.
 Founder and director of the “Grelle Musik” studio for experimental acoustic and visual art forms.
-Author of scientific works in the areas of psychology of music, sociology of music, computer music and avantgarde rock, with the emphasis on the carrying over of principles inherent in technology into the aesthetics of music.
+Author of scientific works in the area of technology of music, psychology of music, sociology of music, computer music and avantgarde rock, with an emphasis on the carrying over of principles inherent in technology into the aesthetics of music.

 Bob Ostertag (US)